 Inside View

-The Macomb County Sheriff’s Office proudly presents Inside View.
-Inside View is a program to encourage young people, ages 12-17, to weigh the consequences of their actions.
+The Macomb County Sheriff’s Office proudly offers Inside View, a program designed to help youth ages 12–17 recognize the potential consequences of poor decision-making and risky behavior.

 For more information or to schedule a tour: